Step-by-Step: TOML Configuration Files#

 In this guide, you will learn how to use .toml configuration files to set up and run a wiper application in the VAPI framework.

-You’ll explore both standalone and runtime configurations, understand how each file works, and see how to integrate them using CMake.
+You’ll explore standalone configurations, understand how each file works, and see how to integrate them using CMake.

 This guide explains how .toml configuration files are used in the VAPI framework for the wiper example.